Perturbations in a scalar field model with virtues of $\Lambda$CDM: The perturbations

 \section{The perturbations}

-The scalar field model given by equation (\ref{eq:pot}) can have fluctuations and thereby affect the evolution of perturbations of other components.
-The scalar perturbation equations in synchronous gauge are considered in the present work and the differential equations are solved using the suitably modified version of the Boltzmann code \camb\footnote{\href{https://camb.info}{https://camb.info}}\cite{lewis2002ah}.
-To study the dependence on model parameter on the fluctuations, we varied $\lambda$ only (varying $V_{0}$ will change $\Omega_{\vphi\,0}$).
+The scalar field model given by Eqn.\ (\ref{eq:pot}) can have fluctuations and thereby affect the evolution of perturbations of other components.
+The scalar perturbation equations in synchronous gauge are considered in the present work and the differential equations are solved using the suitably modified version of the publicly available Boltzmann code \camb\footnote{\href{https://camb.info}{https://camb.info}}~\cite{lewis1999bs}.
+To study the dependence of the fluctuations on the model parameters, we used different values of $\lambda$ keeping $V_{0}$ constant (varying $V_{0}$ will change $\Omega_{\vphi\,0}$).